PyHP-pph/PyHP_pph/spec/template.md

 ## Syntax

-The basic syntax will consist of a tag surrounded by angle brackets.
+The basic syntax SHALL consist of a tag surrounded by angle brackets:

 ```
 command ::= "<" + tag + ">
 ```

-A tag is be any ascii string without whitespace.
+A tag MAY be any ascii string without whitespace.

 ## Execution

-Execution occurs at compile time, before most other attempts to parse the actual content.
-When a tag is encountered, its content is compared to a list of action tags.
-If the tag is an action tag, the compiler will perform the associated action.
-If the tag is not an action tag, the tag is pushed onto a stack.
+Execution SHALL occur at compile time, before other attempts to parse the source file.
+When a tag is encountered, its content SHALL be compared to a list of action tags.
+If the tag is an action tag, the compiler SHALL perform the associated action.
+If the tag is not an action tag, the tag SHALL be pushed onto a stack.

-A list of substitutions is maintained.
-When a tag is popped from the stack for any reason, it is implicitly run through this list of substitutions.
+A list of substitutions SHALL be maintained.
+When a tag is popped from the stack for any reason, it SHALL be implicitly run through this list of substitutions.

 ## List of default action tags

 (We should add to this list as the specification grows.
 Also these names make way to much sense.)

-`.` pops a tag from the stack and is replaced with its contents.
+`.` SHALL pop a tag from the stack and be replaced with its contents.

-`^` pops two (2) tags from the stack (`trigger`, `result`) and creates a substitution from `trigger` to `result`.
+`^` SHALL pop two (2) tags from the stack (`trigger`, `result`) and create a substitution from `trigger` to `result`.

-`if` pops two tags from the stack (`condition`, `value`) and is replaced with `value`'s contents if `condition` is truthy.
+`if` SHALL pop two tags from the stack (`condition`, `value`) and be replaced with `value`'s contents if and only if `condition` is truthy.
+If `condition` is falsey, the `if` tag SHALL be deleted.

-`ifn` pops two tags from the stack (`condition`, `value`) and is replaced with `value`'s contents if `condition` is falsey.
+`ifn` SHALL pop two tags from the stack (`condition`, `value`) and be replaced with `value`'s contents if `condition` is falsey.
+If `condition` is truthy, the `ifn` tag SHALL be deleted.

-`+` pops two tags from the stack (`a`, `b`), converts them to numbers, and adds them, pushing the final value onto the stack.
+`+` SHALL pop two tags from the stack (`a`, `b`), convert them to numbers, and add them, pushing the final value onto the stack.

 ## Truthy and falsey values